srinju/web-analytics-project/README.md

   1. recheck the api/track endpoint (it may throw ERROR)
   2. make the w/dynamic website page where all the traffic/monitoring data of the website is rendered for that particular registered website
+   3. Getting logged out if i refresh the page (fix the issue )